CloudAstro/MicroHack/03-developer-productivity-developer-velocity/challenges/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces.md

 - Login to [Github Codespaces](https://github.com/features/codespaces)
 - Create a new codespace and chose the repository we created earlier in the prevous tasks with the Spring Project
-- create a `Dockerfile` and a `devcontainer.json` File and apply configurations about scaling and project tools and exensions needed for a Java Spring Boot project
+- create a `Dockerfile` and a `devcontainer.json` File insde a `.devcontainer` folder and apply configurations about scaling and project tools and exensions needed for a Java Spring Boot project

 ### Task 4: Create a new or clone the project previously created in the dev box